 4.11 No major planning applications for waste management infrastructure are anticipated over the lifetime of this Plan.
 Proposals for smaller and local facilities, which contribute to waste reduction and management, will be supported in principle, subject to consideration of their impacts and acceptable site restoration, where applicable.
-Sustainable management of waste is also promoted by making the separation, storage and collection of waste as easy as possible.
+Sustainable management of waste is also promoted by making the separation, storage and collection of waste as easy as possible and encouraging opportunities for integrating efficient energy and waste innovations within business environments.